A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Methodology

 \subsection{Study Selection}

+Figure~\ref{fig:study_selection} illustrates the study selection pipeline used in this SLR.
+Using the final search string, we ran an automated search across the selected databases to identify studies whose titles or abstracts matched the specified keywords.
+We carried out the initial search in December 2024.
+After the initial crawl, we continuously integrated newly published material through database-specific search alerts and \textit{scholar.inbox}~\cite{flicke2025scholarinboxpersonalizedpaper}, ensuring that further relevant studies were considered and included.

-Following the initial retrieval, we applied a selection process to filter irrelevant studies.
-We reviewed the title and abstract of each study and screened it to assess its relevance based on predefined inclusion (\cmark) and exclusion (\xmark) criteria: \begin{itemize} \item[\cmark] Studies that use and evaluate LLMs for software vulnerability detection, introducing novel methods or systems. \item[\xmark] Studies that do not use LLMs to actively detect vulnerabilities but solely to work on outputs produced by other (static analysis) tools. \item[\xmark] Studies that mention LLMs only in passing or use them merely as baselines. \item[\xmark] Studies that focus on domains outside source code vulnerability detection, such as binary code, smart contracts, network analysis, or malware detection. \item[\xmark] Studies not written in English. \item[\xmark] Studies not accessible in full text. \item[\xmark] Studies identified as duplicates or minor variations of multi- or extended-version papers from the same authors. \item[\xmark] Studies classified as reviews, surveys, theses, abstracts, posters, demonstrations, or tutorials. \end{itemize}
+Following this automated search, we applied a selection process to filter out irrelevant studies based on predefined inclusion~(\cmark) and exclusion~(\xmark) criteria, cf. Table~\ref{tab:inclusion_exclusion}.
+We retrieved each accessible study written in English and first filtered by title and abstract before performing a full text screen to assess if it is in scope.
+Specifically, we focus on studies that apply LLMs to actively detect software vulnerabilities, rather than applying LLMs to work with outputs of other detection tools, e.g., SAST tools.
+Further, we specifically focus on software vulnerability detection rather than detection in binary code, smart contracts, network logs, or detection of malware.
+We further exclude any duplicates or minor variations of multi- or extended-version papers as well as studies classified as reviews, surveys, theses, abstracts, posters, demonstrations, or tutorials.

-Given the inclusion of preprints from arXiv, we conducted a manual quality check to determine study eligibility.
+Given the inclusion of preprints from arXiv, we conducted a manual quality assessment to determine study eligibility.
 We assessed whether the studies provided a clear contribution, adequately described the proposed workflow and implementation, outlined the evaluation setup (including datasets, baselines, and metrics), and presented coherent findings that support their central claims.

-Finally, we performed backward and forward snowballing.
-We manually reviewed the reference lists of the selected studies (backward snowballing) and used citation tracking via Google Scholar to identify and evaluate additional papers citing the included studies (forward snowballing).
+After filtering, we performed backward and forward snowballing.
+We manually reviewed the reference lists of the selected studies (backward snowballing) and used citation tracking via Google Scholar to identify additional papers citing the included studies (forward snowballing).
+Studies retrieved through snowballing also pass through the pipeline of inclusion and exclusion criteria.

+Finally, at the time of writing this SLR, we cover \numStudies studies.
+Further studies added through the continuous search will be made available as part of the maintained repository, cf. ~\cite{replicationpackage}.